-Due to a high incidence of severe peanut/nut allergies, every classroom is a nut-free zone.
-Parents should not send any nut products, peanuts, peanut butter, foods, or candy containing peanut or nut oils to be eaten as a snack or meal in the classroom in all grades!
+GCA has adopted the policy that every classroom is a nut-free zone.
+Parents should not send any nut products, peanuts, peanut butter, foods, or candy containing peanut or nut oils to be eaten in the classroom in all grades.
 (Parents of students with food allergies are responsible to provide replacement snacks for their child and are encouraged to accompany their students on school trips.)

 Nut-based products will be limited to lunch time in the lunch room.
 Nut products sent in a student's lunch must be properly sealed and must remain unopened until the student is seated in the lunchroom.
 A peanut-free table will be provided in the lunch room.
-A note must be on file signed by a parent and doctor to allow allergic students to sit with other students at a regular table.
+A note must be on file signed by a parent to allow allergic students to sit with other students at a regular table.
 Students with food allergies will eat only the food provided by their parents unless given parental permission.

-When other severe food allergies are discovered, they will be dealt with on an individual basis.
+When other food allergies are communicated, they will be dealt with on an individual basis.

-POLICY REGARDING FOOD IN ELEMENTARY CLASSROOMS
+FOOD IN ELEMENTARY CLASSROOMS

 As a courtesy to children with particular food needs, teachers will notify parents about occasions in which food will be served in the classroom.
 This will provide parents with time to make necessary arrangements as children with food-related allergies are to consume only food items provided by their parents.
-All food consumed in the classroom must be peanut and tree-nut free items.
+All food consumed in the classroom must be nut free items.